songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 	<img src="" style="display:none">
 </div>

-The starting page calls the new game endpoint to initialize a new game.
-As the server can't really handle multiple games running at the same time, I kindly asked all my friends to click the "Join game" button and leave the creation of a game to me.
-This is quite dangerous because if anyone at any time when we were playing clicked new game, it will overwrite the entire game state, which wipes all the fun.
-I'm glad that my friends listened to me and nothing like that happened when we played.
+The starting page is a simple form that collects essential play information.
+The "Start new game" button calls the new game endpoint to initialize a new game.
+As the server can't really handle multiple games running at the same time, I kindly asked all my friends to click the "Join game" button and leave the creation to me.
+This is quite dangerous because if anyone at any time clicked the start game button, it will overwrite the entire game state and there's no way to recover the previous state, hence using a single global variable as database is a really bad idea.
+Fortunately, nothing like that happened when we played.

 #### Market Page